 Some models specify an optimum number of workers but no maximum.
-For these it is necessary to fix on some maximum (twice the optimum, perhaps), and pass that many demands, some, perhaps, with assignment penalties.
-This necessity arises because the XESTT model requires that each event contain a definite fixed number of event resources.
+For them, one must decide on some maximum (twice the optimum, perhaps), and add that many demands.
+This is because XESTT requires each event to contain a definite fixed number of event resources.